BigFatNoob-NCSU/x9115george2/paper/6/ReadMe.md

 ## (iii) Artifacts
   * (iii1) **Motivation** :
+    * Due to the inherent trade-off between recall and pre- cision, information retrieval methods cannot achieve a high coverage without also retrieving a great number of false positives, causing a significant drop in result accuracy.
+    * Traceability has since been shown to be critical for a wide variety of software engineering activities, including verification and validation (V&V), risk assessment, and change impact analysis.
+However, practitioners often fail to implement consistent and effective traceability processes if the traces are maintained manually.
+    * Currently, IR-based tracing tools favor recall over pre- cision.
+This is mainly because commission errors (false positives) are easier to deal with than omission errors (false negatives).
+However, retrieving an excessive number of links can seriously affect the practicality of such tools.
+    * The overarching goal of the proposed method is to capture all potential correct traceability links and incorrect ones.
   * (iii2) **Hypotheses** :
   * (iii3) **Commentary** :
   * (iii4) **New Results** :